ganstrument/ganstrument-demo/index.md

 This web site demonstrates the audio examples of the paper titled **GANStrument: Adversarial Instrument Sound Synthesis with Pitch-invariant Instance Conditioning**.

 **GANStrument** is a novel generative adversarial model for instrument sound synthesis.
-Given a one-shot sound as an input, it is able to generate pitched instrument sounds that reflects a timbre of the input within an interactive time.
+Given a one-shot sound as input, it is able to generate pitched instrument sounds that reflect the timbre of the input within an interactive time.
-By exploiting instance conditioning, GANStrument realizes better fidelity and diversity of synthesized sounds as well as the generalization capability against the various inputs.
+By exploiting instance conditioning, GANStrument achieves better fidelity and diversity of synthesized sounds and generalization ability to various inputs.
-In addition, we introduce an adversarial training scheme for pitch-invariant feature extractor, which significantly improves the pitch accuracy and timbre consistency.
+In addition, we introduce an adversarial training scheme for a pitch-invariant feature extractor that significantly improves the pitch accuracy and timbre consistency.

 * TOC
 {:toc}

 # Playing MIDIs
-J.S.
+### J.S.
 Bach Prelude

-Bass Loop
+### Bass Loop

 # Conditioning Comparison
-We compare our model with strong conditional GAN baselines.
-The first model is conditioned on pitch, and the other is conditioned on both pitch and instrument category where we used 11 instrument categories of NSynth dataset.
+To validate the proposed approach, we trained two class-conditional GANs as strong baselines: the first model was conditioned on pitch, and the other was conditioned on both pitch and instrument category (using 11 NSynth instrument categories).
+Note that we used the same architecture and training parameters for these models for fair comparison.

+The following examples show the interpolation in the latent space.
+For baseline models, we projected the input into the latent space by the hybrid GAN inversion that uses both an encoder and optimization as described in the original paper.
+We trained both our model and baselines on the NSynth dataset [1].
+The Good-sounds dataset [2] was not seen during training.
+Note that NSynth inputs were taken from validation or test sets.

-The baseline models struggle with inverting the inputs and completely fail to mix two sounds.
+The following results demonstrate that the baseline models struggle with inverting the inputs and completely fail to mix two sounds.
-On the other hand, GANStrument smoothly interpolates two timbres with accurate pitches.
+On the other hand, GANStrument smoothly interpolates two timbres with accurate pitch.

 ### Keyboard and Brass (Nsynth, Fig. 2 in the original paper)
 <table>